Death of Yolanda Klug: Discovery of Klug's remains

-On February 25, 2023 Klug's remains were discovered by a pedestrian in Rödel, a forest area near Freyburg, Saxony-Anhalt.
+On February 25, 2023 Klug's remains were discovered by a passer-by in Rödel, a forest area near Freyburg, Saxony-Anhalt.
 Bone analysis confirmed the remains to be Klug's.
 There is currently no evidence for foul play.
-However, police is still investigating the cause of death and a possible criminal background.
+However, police are still investigating the cause of death and possible criminal activity.
 Rödel is a natural heritage site that is accessible on various hiking trails.
+The main trails are heavily frequented but Klug's remains were found in a remote spot that prevented discovery for over three years.

+In July of 2023 it was reported that the investigation was still ongoing and that the forensic report was unfinished.
+Therefore there was yet no information about Klug's cause of death or the possible involvement of another person.
+In March 2024 the state prosecutor's office renewed their statement that the investigation was ongoing.

+As of 2024, police still sees no evidence for foul play, while Klug's father rules out a suicide since no suicide note or other evidence has been found.
+Attempts to rescue data from Klug's cell phone found next to her remains have been unsuccessful but were still in progress.
+Analysis of the remains in a lab was still ongoing as well.

 Criticism of police investigation

 German journalist Peter Jamin who has followed missing person cases for more than 30 years criticized the way German police investigated this and similar cases.
 Crime suspicions were investigated hesitantly and connections to other cases were neglected.
 Jamin suggests a connection to the missing person case of Scarlett Salice who went missing in a different part of Germany in 2020.